kassandraleyba/nightwriter/README.md

 Then run the following line in the command line:

-# ruby lib/night_reader.rb braille.txt original_message.txt
+# ruby lib/night_writer.rb message.txt braille.txt

 Uncomment the following lines in "./lib/night_reader.rb":